JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions.md

 # Intentions

-<link-summary>Intention actions allowing to fix code issues or transform the code to a different form.</link-summary>
+<link-summary>Intention actions allow fixing code issues or transforming the code to a different form.</link-summary>

 <tldr>